Name: Museo Larco

 2. Circuito Magico del Agua

 The Circuito Magico del Agua, also known in English as the Magic Water Circuit, is a series of illuminated fountains that are built within the Parque de la Reseva, a historical park in Lima.
-Due to its beauty and its magnificence, this fountain has become one of the staple attractions which sightseeing tourists could visit in Lima.
-Tourists could stroll around the park while watching a bunch of fountains dance and illuminate the night.
+Due to its beauty and its magnificence, this fountain has become one of the most popular spots to visit in the city.
+Tourists could stroll around the park while watching the fountains dance and illuminate during the night.
 It’s open from 3:00 PM to 10:30 PM every Wednesday to Sunday.

 Name: Circuito Magico del Agua